 We have been granted a Restricted Class 1 Banking License by the BVI Financial Services Commission ("FSC") which allows us to bank companies and individuals other than individuals who are resident in the BVI.
 There are currently only 8 banks licensed in the BVI and this is the first time in over 20 years that a banking license has been granted by the BVI FSC.
 Our Tier 1 Capital has in April 2017 been increased to US$38 million which satisfied the Tier 1 Capital requirements of the FSC for our commencement of business.

-We are set up to provide banking services to BVI and other offshore and mid-shore companies and those who own them, as well as entities, trusts and individuals from around the world.
-Our cutting edge-technology and use of big data enable us to get accounts opened within days for those who satisfy our robust KYC/AML requirements, rather than the weeks and months that legacy banks may take.
-Our technology driven platform also would enable customers to enjoy more user-friendly and cost-effective services than those currently available from legacy banks.
+Our cutting edge-technology and use of big data enable us to get accounts opened quickly for those who satisfy our robust KYC/AML requirements.
+Our technology driven platform also would enable customers to enjoy more user-friendly and cost-effective services than those currently available from traditional banks.

-Our Hong Kong affiliated Company will provide a World-class wealth management platform to our customers, which will provide them with round-the-clock securities, foreign exchange trading, margin financing and wealth management services at competitive rates, thanks to the cutting-edge technology that we use and the freedom from legacy issues faced by our competitors.
+We are also setting up Hong Kong affiliated licensed companies to provide best-in-class wealth management platform to our customers, which will provide them with securities, foreign exchange, margin financing and wealth management services at competitive rates via cutting-edge technology that we use and the freedom from legacy issues faced by our competitors.

-We are planning on opening up for soft launch within Q1 2018, and look forward to being of service to you and your Company.
+We look forward to being of service to you and your company.

 Carson Wen, BBS, JP